Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Using the asynchronous client (Preview)

 The asynchronous cosmos client is a separate client that looks and works in a similar fashion to the existing synchronous client.
 However, the async client needs to be imported separately and its methods need to be used with the async/await keywords.
-Due to its asynchronous nature, it also needs to be warmed up and then closed down when used.
-The example below shows how by using the client's __aenter__() and close() methods.
+The Async client needs to be initialized and closed after usage.
+The example below shows how to do so by using the client's __aenter__() and close() methods.

 ```Python
 from azure.cosmos.aio import CosmosClient